WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

 Unlink a filesystem object that is not a directory.

-Return `errno::isdir` if the path refers to a directory.
+Return `error-code::is-directory` if the path refers to a directory.
 Note: This is similar to `unlinkat(fd, path, 0)` in POSIX.
 ##### Params